 Beach Tags: What Are They Good For?
 (Absolutely Everything!)

-If you’re heading to the shore this weekend, don’t forget that it’s officially beach tag season.
-Between Memorial Day Friday and Labor Day Monday, beach tags are now required in most towns along the southern Jersey coast, with the exception of Strathmere and Wildwood.
+Between Memorial Day Friday and Labor Day Monday, beach tags are required in most towns along the southern Jersey coast.
+That is, except Strathmere and Wildwood.
 But for the rest, you’ll have to pay if you want to play by the sea.

 While you may grumble at the thought of having to pay to go to the beach, it’s important to know just what you’re getting for your money.
 Funds collected from beach tag sales help offset the costs to shore towns to maintain beaches and provide crucial beach-related services and equipment so that you and your family can enjoy a safe, carefree beach experience.